May 28, 2016

 Post this infographic somewhere prominently in your room:

 Go through the questions each and everyday using big arguments as starting points.
-Below is a list of Bloom’s Digital Taxonomy verbs to really get their thoughts flying.
+Below is the Critical Thinking Cheatsheet verbs to really get their thoughts flying.
 Have them talk, write, produce media, and express what their findings are through the arts.

 Viva La Difference

 “This is what we do everyday already,” you might be thinking.
 “What’s the difference?”